abdolence/redacter-rs/README.md

           Filter by name using glob patterns such as *.txt -d, --redact <REDACT>
-          List of redacters to use [possible values: gcp-dlp, aws-comprehend, ms-presidio, gemini-llm, open-ai-llm] --gcp-project-id <GCP_PROJECT_ID>
+          List of redacters to use [possible values: gcp-dlp, aws-comprehend, ms-presidio, gemini-llm, open-ai-llm] --allow-unsupported-copies
+          Allow unsupported types to be copied without redaction --gcp-project-id <GCP_PROJECT_ID>
-          GCP project id that will be used to redact and bill API calls --allow-unsupported-copies
+          GCP project id that will be used to redact and bill API calls --gcp-dlp-built-in-info-type <GCP_DLP_BUILT_IN_INFO_TYPE>
+          Additional GCP DLP built in info types for redaction --gcp-dlp-stored-info-type <GCP_DLP_STORED_INFO_TYPE>
-          Allow unsupported types to be copied without redaction --csv-headers-disable
+          Additional GCP DLP user defined stored info types for redaction --csv-headers-disable
           Disable CSV headers (if they are not present) --csv-delimiter <CSV_DELIMITER>